-Despite many brick and mortar businesses re-opening, KMPG saw online (non-food) sales increase by 42.4%.
+Despite many brick and mortar businesses re-opening, KPMG saw online (non-food) sales increase by 42.4%.
 This has left brick a mortar business’s becoming less popular.
 Making eCommerce shopping the favourite this Christmas.

 Last Year (2019) “57% of shopper-reported purchases were made online”.
 Due to this years shift in consumer behaviour, Google predicts these numbers to grow, over 70%.
 Google also anticipates a rise in consumers browsing online for gift ideas.

 Seasonal Shopping Trends This Christmas

 This year, we expect to see even more changes as ever, due to COVID-19.
 The global marketing guide (Facebook) – highlights trends and insights from IQ around shopping behaviour.
 It looks at 2019 Christmas data, COVID-19 consumer behaviour, and observations from past economic downturns.
 The report has some conclusive forecasts on how markets will shop this year.
 As well as how business owners can accommodate these new behaviours.

 Facebook research speaks about 5 core moments within shopping behaviour.
 They have laid out an in-depth guide, on how to reposition your marketing strategy for these behaviours.
 The five key insights include:

 - Gen X and Boomers dominating mobile and eCommerce growth

 - Self-gifting and Christmas shopping being used as positive outlets in difficult times

-- Imposed disruption fuels receptiveness to news products and services
+- Imposed disruption fuels receptiveness to new products and services

 - The economic downturn will expedite the rise of mega sales